 The role of the essay within education

-Today, essay writing has become synonymous with education, and regular term papers are used to judge a student’s mastery and comprehension of the material they are studying.
+Today, best essay writing has become synonymous with education, and regular term papers are used to judge a student’s mastery and comprehension of the material they are studying.
 In both secondary and tertiary education, writing an essay is understood as both an important tool of instruction and a classic means of assessment, testing a student’s intellectual capacity, their ability to evaluate evidence, and their capacity for presenting thoughts in an organised way.

 Whilst all written work has the same broad aim, there are many different kinds of essay.
 Depending on your subject and the teaching preferences of your department, some of the most common essay examples you might encounter at university include: